golanlevin/DrawingWithMachines/syllabus/60-225_syllabus_spring_2024.md

 * **C** (Needs Improvement): You tried to make something
 * **D** (Unacceptable): You didn’t really try
 * **F** (Nothing submitted): You didn’t show up

 ---
+# COVID-19, SPRING 2024

+### Mask-Wearing Expectations
+COVID-19 is still with us; the new JN.1 variant is estimated to be highly transmissible, and is circulating widely.
+You are encouraged to wear a mask if possible, especially as we come back from the holiday travel.
+A large supply of facial coverings as well as sanitizing wipes can be found near our room's entrance.

+### Health-Related Absences
+Please evaluate your own health status regularly and *refrain from attending class and other on-campus events if you feel unwell*.
+You are emphatically encouraged to seek appropriate medical attention for treatment of illness.
+In the event of any contagious illness, please do not come to class or to campus to turn in work.
+Instead, notify me by email about your absence before class, so that accommodations can be made.

+### Classroom Streams/Recordings
+If you are absent, you are responsible to obtain any information you missed.
+That said, students who are unable to attend class in person may request that a session be recorded and/or streamed over Zoom.
+I will make a good-faith effort to accommodate such requests, particularly for *lectures*.
+However, I can offer no guarantees about the quality of the transmission or recording.
+For non-lecture events (demonstrations, discussions, critiques, workshops, work days), it may be impossible to document the session satisfactorily.

+Recordings of class sessions, if they are made, are covered under the Family Educational Rights and Privacy Act (FERPA) and must not be shared with anyone outside the course.
+The purpose of these recordings is so students in this course (and only students in this course) can watch or re-watch past class sessions.
+Feel free to use the recordings if you would like to review something we discussed in class or if you are temporarily unable to attend class.

+### Grades in a Time of Stress
+The effects of the ongoing COVID-19 pandemic make life extraordinarily stressful for everyone.
+I’m utterly uninterested in this class being an additional source of stress.
+We are gathered to make creative work because doing so is a source of meaning, hope, and self-betterment.
+Do the projects because your heart is in the work, not because you are concerned about grades.

+We will have 10 projects this semester.
+Whether you do them or not, or whether you do them well or not, has no bearing on your grade.

+---